Rickyc14/Apple-Amazon-Google-Analysis/README.md

   <img src="plot/AAPL.Rplot.jpeg" width="400" />
   <img src="plot/AAPL1.Rplot.jpeg" width="400" />
 </p>

 <br>
-Both Apple and Amazon are among the largest companies in the world, not only that but together they have the 1st and 2nd largest market value in 2018 respectively.
+Both Apple and Amazon are among the largest companies in the world, not only that but they have the 1st and 2nd largest market value in 2018 [largest market value in 2018](https://www.statista.com/statistics/263264/top-companies-in-the-world-by-market-value/) respectively.
 <br>

 <p float="left">
   <img src="plot/AMZN.Rplot.jpeg" width="400" />
   <img src="plot/AMZN1.Rplot.jpeg" width="400" />